-While purists may disagree with the methodology, practicing with native speakers from the onset is very intimidating for most people.
+While purists may disagree with the methodology of practicing with largely non-native speakers, practicing with native speakers from the onset is very intimidating for most people.
 Learning a second language is fun but mentally exhausting and a more empathetic group reinforces your efforts.

-Beginner speakers also tend translate from English to Spanish word for word so you can understand them more easily than native speakers when you are starting out.
+Beginner speakers tend translate from English to Spanish word for word.
+You can understand them more easily than native speakers when you are starting out.

 It’s surprising how many people say they don’t want to practice the language publicly until they "get better at it," that is to say have studied more.
 The flaw in that thinking is obvious.
 You don't learn it to speak it, you speak it to learn it.

 One of the biggest advantages to practice groups is that you get used to the discomfort of your imperfection, and with time the discomfort will be replaced with pride that you have come as far as you have.
 By then you will know the true meaning of your accomplishment.